BishwashKumarSah/Ecommerce/README.md

 Hi!
 My name is **Bishwash Kumar Sah**, I have build this app using MERN stack and REDUX Toolkit.

+use this credential if you dont want to create a new account:
+email: demoadmin@gmail.com
+password: demoadminpassword

 # Install Dependencies

 **For Backend** - `npm i`